Bachelor of Architecture

 Program Structure

-School of Architecture undergraduate students are admitted to the School of Architecture without a declared degree program.
+Undergraduate students are admitted to the School of Architecture without a declared degree program.
 By the end of the second year, students must select either the B.Arch or the Bachelor of Arts in Architecture (B.A.) degree program.
 The student’s first-year advisor, faculty mentors, and head provide mentoring and information to guide the student in selecting their degree option.

-You might specialize: if your heart is in architectural robotics, you could take a robotics-based ASOS four semesters in a row—and university-wide supporting electives to match.
-Or you could hybridize: our students are building niches for themselves at the crossroads of sustainability and computation, or urban design and building performance—the very combinations that will save the world in the coming years.
+You might specialize: if your heart is in architectural robotics, you could take a robotics-based ASOS four semesters in a row — and university-wide supporting electives to match.
+Or you could hybridize: our students are building niches for themselves at the crossroads of sustainability and computation, or urban design and building performance — the very combinations that will save the world in the coming years.
 Or you could take a more traditional route, opting for studios whose work builds in complexity, until you graduate ready to design extensive, complex building systems.

-We provide the opportunities, the guidance, and the expertise; you provide the passion.
+We provide the opportunities, the guidance and the expertise; you provide the passion.

 Studio Life: Welcome to Design Thinking